dosanity/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.94      0.92      0.97      0.93      0.87     17205
 ```

 The SMOTEENN model accurately predicts credit risk 93.2% of the time.
 Additionally, the precision of the model for high risk is 0.09 and low risk is 1.00.
-In other words, when it predicts that a client is high risk, it is correct 9% and when it predicts that a client is low risk, it is correct 100% of the time.
+In other words, when it predicts that a client is high risk, it is correct 9% of the time and when it predicts that a client is low risk, it is correct 100% of the time.
 The recall in our model 0.92 for high risk and 0.94 for low risk.
 This means that it correctly identifies 92% of all high risk and 94% for all low risk.

 ## Summary